euroscipy/euroscipy_proceedings/papers/23_haenel/23_haenel.rst

 time of writing, a Python API is in development and, in fact, the command-line interface is being used to drive and dog-food the Python API.
-Contrary to existing tools such as ``gzip`` [gzip]_, ``bloscpack`` doesn't use command-line options to control its mode of operation, but instead uses the a subcommand style.
+Contrary to existing tools such as ``gzip`` [gzip]_, ``bloscpack`` doesn't use command-line options to control its mode of operation, but instead uses the *subcommand* style.
 Here is a simple example:

 .. code-block:: console